kelu124/echomods/croaker/Readme.md

 ### Getting to work with two onboard ADCs.
 Getting a relatively nice signal.

 In a nutshell: getting roughly 12bits, 2Msps+ ADC acquisition and Wifi-streaming, on a powerbank.
 [Read more here](/croaker/feather_tests/2016-09-10-Feather_ADC.md) for the details on the STM32 work.
+[Arduino code here, with details for setup](/croaker/feather_tests/2ADC2UDP.ino).

 Video is [here](https://www.youtube.com/watch?v=iyfDMsgAquI).